 Here is what you as an investor should know.

 If you are wondering where to invest 10 lakhs, here are some of the best 10 ways-

 There can be times when you will be hit by curveballs and you need to be prepared for it!

-Well firstly, it is important that you have some money parked in low-risk liquid funds.
+To handle such extraordinary situations, it is important that you have a portion of income saved as emergency funds.
+It could be parked in low-risk liquid funds.

 Liquid funds are easily accessible at any point of time.
 Ideally, you should keep aside three months of your expense in an emergency fund.